amartincolby/Rust-Quick-Guide/README.md

 Tests can be ignored by default with the #[ignore] attribute.
 This is commonly used on long-duration tests to prevent a full test run from taking forever.
 The ignored tests can be run with the `--ignored` flag.
-ALl tests, regardless of status, can be run with `--include-ignored`.
+All tests, regardless of status, can be run with `--include-ignored`.

 Specific tests can be run using the same double-colon path syntax used to